Some results on contraction rates for Bayesian inverse problems: Consistency and contraction rates

 where $\phiyu$ is defined in equation~\eqref{eqn:phiyu} and the constant

 is finite:

 \end{claim}

-\begin{proof} Because of independence of $u$ and $\eta$, the random variable $(u,\eta)$ is distributed as $\mu_0 \otimes \bbq_{0,n}$.
-Using equation~\eqref{eqn:begin} and the definition of $\bbqun$ above, we see that the distribution of the random variable $(u,y)$ is $\mu_0 \otimes \bbqun$ and this measure is absolutely continuous w.r.t.~$\mu_0 \otimes \bbq_{0,n}$ with the same Radon-Nikodym derivative as in the RHS of equation~\eqref{eqn:rnderiv}.
-Thus by Bayes' theorem, the conditional distribution of $u$ given $y$, denoted by $\mu^y_n$, is absolutely continuous with respect to $\mu_0$ with the same Radon-Nikodym derivative, which proves equation~\eqref{eqn:muyb}, as long as the constant $Z^y_n$ is finite but non-zero.
+\begin{proof} Due to the independence of $u$ and $\eta$, the joint distribution of $(u,\eta)$ is given by $\mu_n \otimes \bbq_{0,n}$.
+Using equation~\eqref{eqn:begin} and the definition of $\bbqun$ above, we see that the distribution of the random variable $(u,y)$ is $\mu_n \otimes \bbqun$ which is absolutely continuous w.r.t.~$\mu_n \otimes \bbq_{0,n}$ with the same Radon-Nikodym derivative as the RHS of equation~\eqref{eqn:rnderiv}.
+Thus by Bayes' theorem, the conditional distribution of $u$ given $y$, denoted by $\mu^y_n$, is absolutely continuous with respect to $\mu_n$ with the same Radon-Nikodym derivative, which proves equation~\eqref{eqn:muyb}, as long as the constant $Z^y_n$ is finite but non-zero.

 We now show $0 < Z^y_n < \infty$ for $\bbq_{0,n}$-a.e.~$y$.
 It would suffice to show $0 < \int_SZ^y_n d\bbq_{0,n} < \infty$ for all sets of positive measure $S$ (under $\bbq_{0,n}$).